 Why mise?

-- Built-in support for most tools
+- Built-in support for most tools out of the box

 - Config lives in

-Getting Started with mise
+Getting started with mise

 # Install